opeltre/revert/README.md

   "Transition"
 ]
 ```
-We will use these labels in a moment.
+We will use these labels for pulse segmentation.
 Once this extraction is done, you can explore the infusion dataset manually with python like that :
 ```py
 >>> from revert import infusion
 >>> db = infusion.Dataset("full")  # Dataset instance